-Over 60% of the 508 children attending San Jacinto & Nazacota Purento schools suffer from malnutrition.
-They come from low-income rural farm families trying to compete against multi-national farm companies.
-We can help them solve their nutrition problem through a school gardening program.
-We will teach the children and their families how to raise a variety of foods to provide a balanced diet for their families.
+Over 60% of the children attending Eduardo Jaramillo, San Jacinto & Nazacota Puento schools suffer from malnutrition.
+They come from low-income rural farm families trying to compete against multi-national growers.
+We can improve their nutrition problem through a school gardening program.
+We will teach the children and their families how to raise a variety of foods to provide a balanced diet.
 With your help, we can change the lives of these children for generations to come.

 What is the issue, problem, or challenge?

-Malnutrition is rampant among the children and families of the San Jacinto and Nazacota Puento schools in the rural area of Cotacachi County in Ecuador.
+Malnutrition is rampant among the children and families of the Eduardo Jaramillo, San Jacinto and Nazacota Puento schools in the rural area of Cotacachi County in Ecuador.
 A total of 508 children ages 3 to 16 years old do not currently receive breakfast, and only one small meal of crackers and a watery flour beverage provided by the government.
-Both schools have available land that is not currently being utilized which can be developed into an agricultural program to feed the children and their families.
+Both schools have available land which can be developed into an agricultural program to feed the children and their families

 How will this project solve this problem?